MA Homeschooling Laws

 Did you know that having an accredited homeschool partner means total support and protection?
 Find out how an accredited homeschool program can give you the peace of mind you’re looking for on your homeschool journey.

 We will update our records on a yearly basis, but if any new legislation goes into effect for your state, it should be listed here.

 If you are homeschooling in the state of Massachusetts, you should know that each school district varies concerning their policies for homeschooling.
+Typically, you must submit an annual Notice of Intent to your school district – school districts will vary, but most will require an annual notice of intent to be filed.
+You will need to include the curriculum to be used, hours of intended instruction, and the method of assessment to determine progress.
 Please check with your local district to see what is required of you.

 In many cases, the superintendent or school committee requests assessments to ensure educational progress.
 Parents normally have two choices: